What is encryption?

 Asymmetric Encryption

-Asymmetric encryption method is the most common form of encryption used today.
+Asymmetric encryption method is the most common form of encryption in use today.
 It utilises two different but mathematically related keys – the public key and private key.
 The public key is used for encryption, while the private key is used for decryption.
-As the name suggests, the private key must be private so that only an authorized recipient can decrypt the message.
-Simply put, the purpose of asymmetric key cryptography is to serve as a way to securely encrypt data in public channels while providing authentication and data integrity.
-Since it does not require key exchange, there are no key distribution issues that you would otherwise have with symmetric encryption.
-The most common everyday usage of asymmetric encryption is through HTTPS.
-A web server has a certificate (public key), and a user generates a private key that corresponds to the provided public key.
+As the name suggests, the private key must be private so that only an authorised recipient can decrypt the message.

 Web Security

-Businesses should ensure that staff only access websites using TLS and that sites that are not secured with TLS are blocked by a web proxy.
-In the absence of a web proxy, use caution when accessing sensitive data in a web browser.
-Always ensure that the site is accessed using HTTPS and that the site certificate is valid.
+As well as ensuring that all data is encrypted at rest and in transit, further protection can be achieved by ensuring staff only access websites using TLS and that sites that are not secured with TLS are blocked by a web proxy.
+In the absence of a web proxy, use caution when accessing sensitive data in a web browser, or simply block pending further validation.
+All users must ensure that the site is being accessed via HTTPS and that the site certificate is valid.

 HTTPS means that your connection to the site is secured with Transport Layer Security (TLS), formerly known as Secure Sockets Layer (SSL).
 Data is encrypted in transit and decrypted on both sides with verified digital certificates, which act as keys, as described above.